 If the filament is stored in a dry and relatively cool place and kept in its packaging to prevent moisture, you can expect your filament to keep its properties for at least 2 years.
 This holds true for most popular thermoplastics, like PLA, ABS, and PETG.
-The exception to the rule is Nylon, which should be avoided after 12 months of shelf life.
+The exception to this rule is Nylon, which generally stops working as well after 12 months of shelf life.

-Keep in mind that the filament’s printing quality much longer than 2 years, but you will need to use it in order to find out.
-This means that you should avoid at all costs to buy or sell spools that have been sitting on a shelf for two or more years.
+Keep in mind that the filament’s printing quality can be kept for much longer than 2 years, but you will need to use it in order to find out, but generally avoid purchasing filament spools that have been sitting on a shelf for two or more years.

-Regardless, there are too many variables involved with the filament, so it’s almost impossible to know definitively how long any given spool of filament will last with your printer.
+Regardless, there are too many variables involved, so it’s almost impossible to know definitively how long any given spool of filament will last you.

-The lifespan of a 3D printer’s printing filament depends on a lot of factors, like the filament’s local atmospheric conditions, its exposure to sunlight, temperature, and humidity), and the initial quality and type of the thermoplastic.
+The lifespan of filament depends on a lot of factors, like the filament’s local atmospheric conditions, its exposure to sunlight, temperature, and humidity), and the initial quality and type of the thermoplastic.

 Typically, PLA Filament has a shelf life of about 2-3 years.
-This means you can buy it, store it in a cool, dry place in its original packaging (to prevent moisture), and still be able to print with it almost 3 years later.
-Keep in mind that after 2 years the print quality may gradually degrade.
+This means you can buy it, store it in a cool, dry, and dark place in its original packaging (to prevent moisture), and still be able to print with it almost 3 years later.
+Keep in mind that after 2 years the print quality may start to degrade.

-An ABS filament has a similar shelf life to that of PLA, meaning that, if not exposed to moisture, it can last up to two years outside of its package.
+ABS filament has a similar shelf life to that of PLA, meaning that, if not exposed to moisture, it can last up to two years once its been taken out of its packaging.

 ABS is a stronger and more durable material than PLA.
-Because it hs a higher glass transition temperature (105°C compared to the 60°C of PLA), it can better withstand the heat.
+Because it has a higher glass transition temperature (105°C compared to the 60°C of PLA), it can better withstand the heat.

 Although it is less prone to water absorption than other thermoplastics, it is still a good idea to be on the safe side and keep your ABS spools in friendly environment.
-By this we mean to keep it inside its packaging with multiple silica gel bags, not in direct sunlight, etc.
+By this I mean to keep it inside its packaging with multiple silica gel bags, not in direct sunlight, etc.

-Nylon’s great affinity for water is problematic, it absorbs water like a sponge, which causes it to swell and bind up the printer nozzle.
-This can create inconsistent outputs, especially when using an extrusion printing process.
+Nylon’s great affinity for water is problematic, it absorbs water like a sponge, which causes it to swell and bind up the printer nozzle which can create inconsistent outputs.

-Nylon filament can absorb moisture from the air.
-In only a few days, it can absorb between 1% and 3%.
-This high water content will cause the material to fail when printed.
+In only a few days, it can absorb between 1% and 3% moisture, and this high water content will cause the material to fail when printed.

-In technical terms, Nylon is a thermoplastic that fits has the property of being hydrophilic.
+In technical terms, Nylon is a thermoplastic that has the property of being hygroscopic.
 It is a fancy way of saying that it loves to absorb moisture.
-Of course, we 3D printing enthusiasts do not love this property so much.

-For this reason, if Nylon is left in the open, its lifespan reduces significantly in a matter of only a couple of days.
+For this reason, if Nylon is left in the open, its lifespan will be reduced significantly in a matter of of days.
 It is also unsuitable for printing products that are meant for outdoor uses.
 Most Nylon brands have a maximum shelf life of 12 months.

 PETG is a co-polyester, it has two main components: PET and glycol.
-It is stronger and more durable than PLA as well as a little bit more flexible; PETG filament has a higher glass transition temperature which means it doesn’t warp or bend under heat.
-It is also more flexible than most other filaments, and not as prone to cracking.
+It is stronger and more durable than PLA as well as a little bit more flexible; PETG filament has a higher glass transition temperature which means it doesn’t deform as easily as PLA when subjected to low forms of heat (in a car, for example).